L-Cafe/SafeSpace/scratchpad/presence.md

-# Ideas for presence detection
+# Ideas for presence and intrusion detection

 There are multiple ways to detect presence, each with their own advantages and and shortcomings.